Yu-Core/YourWeather/README.en.md

 - Support persistence storage
 	- Using LocalStorage in Blazor WebAssembly and Blazor Server
 	- Using the preferences provided by Maui in Maui Blazor
+	- Using LocalStorage in Winform
 - Support for theme switching
 	- By [MASA.
 Blazor](https://github.com/BlazorComponent/MASA.Blazor) Provide
 	- Additional support for changing the color of Maui's status bar/title bar
+	- Additional support for Winform dark mode
+Additional support for changing the color of Maui's status bar/title bar

 ## Related technologies
 - Cross platform UI framework: Maui